ilya40umov/KotLink/docs/deployment-guide.md

 * `KOTLINK_SECURITY_OAUTH_ALLOWED_EMAIL_REGEX` - a [Java regular expression](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html)
  of user emails that can access the server, e.g. `.*` for everybody, `^$` for nobody, and `.*@gmail\.com$` for everything that ends with *gmail.com*; set to `.*` by default.
-* `KOTLINK_SECURITY_REQUIRE_SSL` - tells the server to always enforce HTTPS by redirecting the user back to the SSL-offloading loadbalancer; set to `false` by default.

 Please, note that `KOTLINK_SECURITY_OAUTH_ALLOWED_EMAILS` and `KOTLINK_SECURITY_OAUTH_ALLOWED_EMAIL_REGEX` checks are combined using **OR**, and thus if you want to allow only a set of specific users to access the server,